Trade uncertainty: Explore resources and tools for your business.

 The impact on your business

-- Even if your business is not directly dependent on the residential sector, trends in this market have consequences for all businesses.
-For one thing, housing is consumers' biggest budget item.
-The affordability issue weighs heavily on managers as they strive to attract and retain the staff needed for their operations.
+• Even if your business is not directly dependent on the residential sector, trends in this market affect all businesses.
+Housing is the largest budget item for consumers, and affordability challenges also weigh heavily on executives striving to attract and retain the talent needed for their operations.

 Proven strategies